ICMP ping

 boolean

-Default value for Don’t Fragment flag in ICMP requests.
+Default value for the Don’t Fragment flag in ICMP requests.

 no